Heat lamps for turtles are a requirement since turtles are coldblooded vertebrates.

 The Wuhostam ceramic heat lamp works well for both small and large enclosures thanks to it producing heat only.
 YOu can use a thermostat to regulate the heat output.

-The Wuhostam ceramic heat lamp works amazing well for both aquatic and terrestrial environments.
+The Wuhostam ceramic heat lamp works amazingly well for both aquatic and terrestrial environments.

 As with any other heat lamp on here, I can’t recommend plastic sockets.
 Heat lamps produce a lot of heat, as per their name, and as such can melt plastic sockets.
 This is a fire hazard.
 Use ceramic/porcelain sockets.